top of page

 • What evidence would change my mind?

-• Choose the input
+Choose the Input

 • Do I need more information, more time, or a break from the feed?

-Taking Charge
+Taking Charge of Your Perspective

-When we understand that our brain prioritizes vivid, emotional, and recent information, we can pause, zoom out, and choose how we'd like to respond.
+Awareness of availability bias doesn’t erase what’s hard, but it can steady us.
+When we understand that our brains prioritize vivid, emotional, and recent information, we can pause, zoom out, and choose how we’d like to respond.

 Try this: Notice one area this week where your brain might be over-weighting what’s vivid.
 Then share this idea with someone else at work, in conversation, or in your feed.
 Perspective spreads when we talk about it.